JamesDullaghan/text-todo/README.md

 6. In production, switch the urls in Twilio to use the url of the production server instead of the ngrok url

 There may be more things, figure it out and send a PR to fix the readme!

-Dedicated to my good friend and confidant Omar El Mofty for helping me with Realvestor.
-Hopefully everyone makes millions in life and otherwise!